Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Results

+The data analysis ranges from 2010/01/01 to 2018/12/31.
+An initial observation is that the demand is highly variable, with a transfused daily average of 17.90 units and a standard deviation of 7.05 units.

+\textbf{Observations for non-stationarity:} The results of the ADF test show that the data is not stationary ($P$ value = 0.085) before 2016, but it becomes stationary from 2016 onwards ($P$ value \textless 0.001).

+\textbf{Observations for seasonality:} Figure \ref{fig:TSD} shows the time series data decomposition using the STL model.
+As we can see in the seasonal part, there are recurring temporal patterns in the data.
+The results of the one-way ANOVA test also show that there is a significant difference between the means of the daily transfusions during weekdays and weekends ($F$ = 5.13, $P$ value \textless 0.001) and the means of daily transfusions in different months ($F$ = 3.94, $P$ value \textless 0.001), which provide strong evidence in favour of the presence of weekly and monthly seasonalities.

-The normally distributed error $\epsilon_t$ is added to model the residuals.
-The Prophet model was developed for forecasting events created on Facebook and is implemented as an open source software package in both Python and R. Using the Prophet model described above, we construct a demand forecast model for our data.
-We consider weekly and yearly seasonality as observed in Fig. \ref{fig:MeanDailyUnits}.
-Moreover, we add Canadian holiday events through the built-in country-specific holiday method in Python.
-Fig. \ref{fig:Prophet} illustrates the components of the forecasts for the training and testing period, the trend, holidays, weekly seasonality, and yearly seasonality.
-As we can see from Fig. \ref{fig:Prophet}, there is a downward trend from the beginning of 2016 to July 2017 and an upward trend from July 2017 to the end of 2018.
-Besides, almost all holidays have a negative effect on the model, except for July 1st.
+Since the data becomes stationary from 2016 onwards, we also explore the trend, holidays, weekly seasonality, and yearly seasonality (seasonality within a year) starting from 2016 using the Prophet model.
+As we can see from Figure \ref{fig:Prophet}, there is a downward trend from the beginning of 2016 to July 2017 and an upward trend from July 2017 to the end of 2018.
+Almost all holidays have a negative effect on the model, except for July 1st.
 This means that the demand is lower than regular weekdays for almost all of the holidays, except for July 1st.
-However, when the holidays are removed from the model, the model performance decreases.

-We can also see that there is weekly seasonality in which Wednesdays have the highest platelet usage while the weekends have the lowest usage, in qualitative agreement with Fig. \ref{fig:MeanDailyUnits}.
-Moreover, the monthly seasonality, captured by Fourier series in the Prophet model, depicts three cycles: 1.
-January to May in which March has the highest demand while May has the lowest demand; 2.
-May to September in which the demand is highly variable.
-July has the highest demand in this cycle and the highest demand of all months while May has the lowest demand in the cycle and also the lowest demand of all months; 3.
-September to January with a slight variation in demand - November with the highest and January with the lowest demands.
+We can also see that there is weekly seasonality in which Wednesdays have the highest platelet usage while the weekends have the lowest usage.
+Moreover, the yearly seasonality, captured by Fourier series in the Prophet model, depicts three cycles: 1.\ January to May in which March has the highest demand while May has the lowest demand; 2.\ May to September in which the demand is highly variable.
+July has the highest demand in this cycle and the highest demand of all months while May has the lowest demand in the cycle and also the lowest demand of all months; 3.\ September to January with a slight variation in demand - November with the highest and January with the lowest demands.

-The results of predictions with the Prophet model are illustrated in Fig. \ref{fig:Prophet_Pre}.
-The black dots are actual demand values, and the blue line shows the model forecasts with the 95\% uncertainty interval for the forecasts.
-The Prophet model has an RMSE of 6.64 and MAPE of 37.73\% for the forecasted values.
-By removing holidays from the model, there are slightly higher forecasting errors, RMSE of 6.84 and MAPE of 39.26\%.